Princess Gwenevere and the Jewel Riders: Home releases

 There have been four VHS releases in America by Family Home Entertainment in January 1996 covering only part of the first season and consisting of Jewel Quest (episodes "Jewel Quest Part 1" and "Jewel Quest Part 2"), Wizard's Peak ("Wizard's Peak" and "Travel Trees Can't Dance") and For Whom the Bell Trolls ("For Whom the Bell Trolls" and "The Faery Princess"), followed by Full Circle ("Revenge of the Dark Stone" and "Full Circle") in July 1996.
-Leading up to the release date, Hasbro and Toys 'R' Us offered an episode from the program on video for free with the pre-order purchase of a related toy.
+Leading up to the release date, Hasbro and Toys "R" Us offered an episode from the program on video for free with the pre-order purchase of a related toy.
 The UK (Carlton Video 1997), Serbian (Vidcom 1996, "Prizor" dub), and French (Warner Home Video 2000) VHS releases include some episodes from the second season.

-In 2005, the rights for the DVD retail in the United States and Canada were given to Digiview Entertainment, which has reserved the right to release the show on DVD.
+In 2005, the rights for the DVD retail in the United States and Canada were given to Digiview Entertainment, which reserved the right to release the show on DVD.
 They announced plans to release the first two volumes in 2006 and subsequent volumes over the course of the next year.
-However, the only DVD released by Digiview was Wizard's Peak, containing the first five episodes of the show and available in Wal-Mart stores.
+However, the only DVD released by Digiview was Wizard's Peak, containing the first five episodes of the show and available in Walmart stores.
 Though it says "Princess Gwenevere & the Jewel Riders" on the cover, the show on the DVD is the international version (Starla & the Jewel Riders); in the case of both the cover and the show itself, the Starla-style title fonts (similar to the title fonts in Gargoyles) are used in the logo, and the disc appears to be region-free.
-The complete first season was released on DVD in France in 2008 dubbed into French.
+The complete first season was released on DVD in France in 2008 and dubbed into French.
 The series was also released on DVD in Serbia in 2007 and 2008 with a Serbian dub.
 Pidax Film released the German dub together with the English original on DVD in 2021.